 ROB – Making noise with your mates.

-TOM – Our drive here today has been three and a half hours.
+TOM – Our drive here today was three and a half hours.
 That’s a long drive, but it's just been so much fun, hanging out with you guys, taking the piss out of each other.

 JAY – I really enjoy the way that our music makes people feel when they're watching us, and the way they respond to us.
 I love that feeling.